pustotnik/zenmake/docs/quickstart.rst

        type was specifying for ZenMake command.
 =====  =======================================================================

-In case of using YAML the file ``buildconf.yaml`` with the same values for this case can be like that:
+In case of using YAML the file ``buildconf.yaml`` with the same values as above would look like this:

 .. code-block:: yaml